scoob08/CI-CD-for-Docker-Kubernetes-using-Jenkins/README.md

 ## Overview

-This is the Maven project configuration for the Visualpathit VProfile Webapp.
+This is the Maven project configuration for the VProfile Webapp.
 It defines the project structure, dependencies, and build configuration for the web application.

 ## Project Information

-- **Group ID:** com.visualpathit
+- **Group ID:** com.scooBit
 - **Artifact ID:** vprofile
 - **Packaging:** WAR
 - **Version:** v2